 This demonstration record, with the new identifying symbol ffss and a royal blue label, seems destined for repeated play at every components shop and high fidelity show.
 Before this note appears in print, most audio fans will be made aware of at least a portion of its contents.
-The eighteen selections are an of its contents.
 The eighteen selections are an inclusive recital of stereo sound, bound together by a narrator who includes an unlisted exchange at table tennis.
 The expected trains, tap dancer, and racing cars are topped by the changing of the guard in the engrossing "Ceremony of the Keys."
-Ted Heath is heard with arms in the middle, and the reed and brass sections on either side.
+Ted Heath is heard with drums in the middle, and the reed and brass sections on either side.
 The Mantovani strings shimmer with all their luster.
-But the anticipatory lure of the album begins as Ernest snimmer with all their fuster.
 But the anticipatory lure of the album begins as Ernest Ausermet conducts the Orchestre de la Suisse Romande in rehearsal, followed by a moment from Stravinsky's Rite of Spring.
-Here is stereo in all its glory, and succeeding classical excerpts prove that the traditions of ffrr was being carried forward. are being carried forward.
+Here is stereo in all its glory, and succeeding classical excerpts prove that the traditions of ffrr are being carried forward.

-The Music Of New Orleans, Vol. 1 Folkways FA2461
+The Music Of New Orleans, Vol. | Folkways FA2461

-Recorded in the years between 1951 and 1958 by Samuel B. Charters, a California musician who has spent much time studying the music who has spent much time studying the music of the South and its progenitors, this volume is the first of a series of four devoted to the traditional sounds of New Orleans as heard in the city today.
+Recorded in the years between 1951 and 1958 by Samuel B. Charters, a California musician who has spent much time studying the music of the South and its progenitors, this volume is the first of a series of four devoted to the traditional sounds of New Orleans as heard in the city today.
 The current sides were taken down in the past two years and are divided between the picturesque street serenaders and the revelry of Mardi Gras.
-There are the cries of peddlers, a blind artist of the musical saw, and evangelist Sister Dora Alexander with her tambourine and the warning musical saw, and evangelist Sister Dora Alexander with her tambourine and the warning Russia, Let God's Moon Alone, composed the day after the launching of the first Sputnik.
+There are the cries of peddlers, a blind artist of the musical saw, and evangelist Sister Dora Alexander with her tambourine and the warning Rassia, Let God's iloon Alone, composed the day after the launching of the first Sputnik.
 The performers were recorded in their own homes, except for a shoe shine boy dancing the complicated pattern of the Hambone at his stand.
-Frank Amica, an itinerant guitarist, shows a style attuned to the light classics, in contrast to Blind Snooks Eaglin's blues lament

-Mean Old Frisco.
+Frank Amica, an itinerant guitarist, shows a style attuned to the light classics, in contrast to Blind Snooks Eaglin's blues lament Mean Old Frisco.
+Mardi Gras day begins with a visit to a

 Mardi Gras day begins with a visit to a tribe of Indians, whose lavish, rented costumes and painted faces make them colorful adjuncts to the carnival.
-Their description in adjuncts to the carnival.
 Their description in song and story of the practices of their club is a souvenir collected by few tourists.
 A weary brass band, exhausted from an afternoon of marching, starts a lugubrious Bourbon Street Parade, then suddenly steps up the pace as lodge headquarters is sighted.
-The crowd noises of the torchlighted Momus parade and snatches of passing bands brings the day to a climattic close day to a climactic close.
+The crowd noises of the torchlighted Momus parade and snatches of passing bands brings the day to a climactic close.

-Portrait Of Pee Wee
+Portrait Of Pee.
+Wee